isaacs/color-support/README.md

 * alwaysReturn - default false.
 Return an object when colors aren't supported (instead of returning `false`).

+## CLI

+You can run the `color-support` bin from the command line which will just dump the values as this module calculates them in whatever env it's run.
+It takes no command line arguments.

 ## Credits

 This is a spiritual, if not actual, fork of